Subrecipient Monitoring Guidance

-All comments are shared with the HUSMC, uploaded to the Subrecipient Monitoring Database, and periodically reviewed by internal and external auditors.
+All comments are shared with the HUSMC, uploaded to a SharePoint Site, and periodically reviewed by the University internal auditors and external auditors.

 Reviewers are required to provide information in three columns on the report:

-Review Comments: Select the appropriate comment from the dropdown menu (see below)
+Review Comments: Select the appropriate comment from the dropdown menu; the default is Not Reviewed (see below)

-- If you select other, provide explanation, such as programmatic or administrative/financial issues or challenges
+- Some selections require further explanation, such as programmatic or administrative/financial issues or challenges (see table below)

 - Reviewed by: Provide full name of reviewer